benjaoming/django-relatedadminwidget/README.md

 Installation:

+1. Install:
+    pip install django-relatedadminwidget
-1. Put relatedwidget folder in your project folder.
+2. Put relatedwidget folder in your project folder.
-2. Add "relatedwidget" to settings.INSTALLED_APPS
+3. Add "relatedwidget" to settings.INSTALLED_APPS
-3. In your other application's admin.py, let the model admins inherit from RelatedWidgetWrapperBase like in this example:
+4. In your other application's admin.py, let the model admins inherit from RelatedWidgetWrapperBase like in this example:

     from relatedwidget import RelatedWidgetWrapperBase